Consumer Credit Counseling in Texas

 Information About Debt Relief Counseling

-While our lawyers do not provide credit counseling themselves, Leinart Law Firm provides free debt relief consultations, so people can determine their best option to manage their finances and thereby resolve their credit problems.
+Credit counseling helps people reprioritize their finances and prevent overwhelming debt in the future.
+Our lawyers do not provide credit counseling themselves.
+However, Leinart Law Firm provides free debt relief consultations so that people can determine their best option to manage their finances and resolve their credit problems.
+Our clients get debt counseling options that are best suited for their financial situation.

 Once a plan has been put in place to eliminate the debt (either by paying it off, negotiating with creditors, or discharging it completely in a bankruptcy), credit counselors can help their clients create a sound and sustainable budget plan.
 The debt management plan that they provide might be tighter than ordinary household budgets, but they are designed so that individuals can eliminate their debts while also establishing a responsible habit of saving money.